 Ranau has several potential sites for altitude training in which are easily accessible from the main road.
 One of the sites is at Kundasang, a small town (part of Ranau) that situated approximately 12 km from Ranau town, located at altitude (average) of 1,600m above the sea level (2,000m at Kundasang golf club) and this place could be classified moderate altitude.

 Another potential site for altitude training is at Bundu Tuhan that located around 30km from Ranau town towards Kota Kinabalu.
 The altitude for Bundu Tuhan is around 1,770m above the sea level, also classified moderate altitude.

-High altitude is the best done with "live high - train low" method.
-This method will require you to live (not train) at an altitude area for at least 8 hours a day for 4-6 weeks long.
+High altitude is probably best done with "live high - train low" method.
+This method will require you to live (not training) at an altitude area for at least 8 hours a day (night, sleep time) for 4-6 weeks long.
 During the period, the training is done at sea level or low altitude.
 The physiological changes can occur while you're exposed with the environment when living at altitude.

 RSC is located 8km from Ranau town and geographically awesome.
 This place is surrounded by the crocker range and situated at altitude of 780m or 2560ft (measured exactly at the main stadium).
 Since the elevation of Ranau sports complex is classified as low altitude, athletes would probably not gaining any physiological benefit (according to scientific findings) from training at there.
 However, the real benefit of

 RSC has the finest condition setting as a training ground for all sports.
-The cooler temperature (average of 21°C during standard training times, A.M & P.M), fresh air, and beautiful scenery and so on would be the advantages for athletes as these conditions would allow the athletes to push the body greater than that of training at less favorable places or conditions.
+The cooler temperature (average of 21°C during standard training times, A.M & P.M), fresh air, and beautiful scenery and so on would be the advantages for athletes as these conditions may allow the athletes to push the body to a greater extend than that of training at less favorable places or conditions.
 The peaceful environments can also promote mind and physical comfort and this will surely elevate the training readiness and performance.